jongio/github-azure-oidc/README.md

 The docs get you close to having everything working, but it leaves a lot to be desired from a scripting perspective.
 They have some sample Azure CLI commands, but they do not work as-is.
 I have created a slew of issues to help get the docs update, but in the meantime - I hope this repo helps you get it all setup.

+## How GitHub -> Azure OpenID Connect Works...in a nutshell

+1. Azure AD Application
+1. Azure Service Principal with Contributor access to Azure Subscription
+1. Federated Identity Credentials (FIC) assigned to Azure AD Application
+1. GitHub Workflow that:
+    - Sets appropriate `permission` requirements
+    - Uses the [`azure/login`](https://github.com/marketplace/actions/azure-login) Action to authenticate with Azure
+1. GitHub Secrets that contain:
+    - Azure AD Application ID (`AZURE_CLIENT_ID`)
+    - Azure Tenant ID (`AZURE_TENANT_ID`)
+    - Azure Subscription ID (`AZURE_SUBSCRIPTION_ID`)

+When your GitHub Workflow is run it will use the `azure/login` Action and the GitHub Secrets to request an OIDC token from Azure AD.

+## Azure Setup

+You have two choices for provisioning and configuring these resources:

+### Azure Portal

+If you need to do it once or what to simply try it out, then use the Azure Portal instructions found here: https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure

+### Azure CLI

-I created a script in this repo to help you get it setup.
+If you want to automate to repeat the setup and config, then Azure CLI is the way to go.
+Unfortunetly, the docs today don't get you all the way there, so I created a script in this repo to help you get it setup.
+The team is working on fixing that experience, so look at this is a stop gap to help you get going.

-You can find it here: `./oidc.sh`.
+You can find the script here: `./oidc.sh`.

 It accepts two parameters:
  - APP_NAME - This is the name of the Azure AD app to be created.